That nagging headache may not be a headache at all, but nerve pain caused by inflamed occipital nerves.

 If your headache pain isn’t described above, you may have occipital neuralgia.
-According to a study co-authored by Soma Sahai-Srivastava, MD, associate professor of neurology at Keck School of Medicine of USC and director of the USC Headache and Neuralgia Center at USC Neurosciences of Keck Medicine of USC, if you have migraine, you also should also be screened for occipital neuralgia as the symptoms can be similar.
+According to a study co-authored by Soma Sahai-Srivastava, MD, professor of neurology at Keck School of Medicine of USC and director of the USC Headache and Neuralgia Center at USC Neurosciences of Keck Medicine of USC, if you have migraine, you also should also be screened for occipital neuralgia as the symptoms can be similar.

 Call for an Appointment